 Student Life

 At BYU: Hundreds of clubs, intramural sports, campus events, performing arts, and a vibrant ward-based social system.
 The campus is large, beautiful, and buzzing with activity.
 Sporting events (especially football and basketball) are major social events.
-The Richards Building fitness center is one of the best in the country and is free for students.
+The Richards Building fitness center is one of the best in the country and is covered by tuition — though it takes a Student Wellness membership and waiver rather than a walk-in with a student ID.

 At UVU: Growing club and organization offerings, strong outdoor adventure programs, and improving campus amenities.
 The Outdoor Adventure Center rents gear at student-friendly prices.
 The campus has invested heavily in facilities, including the NUVI basketball center and student life buildings.
 The social scene is more decentralized — events happen, but you need to seek them out rather than having them surround you.